OpenframeProject/Openframe-APIServer/README.md

 ### TODOs / Considerations / Questions

+* Update swagger.json to match current API (and keep it up to date!)
 * [Faye](http://faye.jcoglan.com/) might make a good global event system.
 * Do we allow user-defined events to be propogated?